mind6/Inherit.jl/docs/src/index.md

 		Supertypes inside containers must be matched with itself or a __broader__ type.
 		"
 		function pack(time::Int, ::Berry, bunch::Vector{Berry}) end

+		"
+		However, if you prefix the supertype with `<:`, it becomes a ranged parameter.
+You can match it with a ranged subtype parameter.
+		"
+		function move(::Vector{<:Berry}, location) end
 	end

 	@implement struct BlueBerry <: Berry end